 First, you need to add a property – your website domain – and verify it.
 That lets Google know you’re the actual owner of the domain.
 Google offers several ways of verification, select the one you feel most comfortable with.
 You can get more information on how to verify ownership of the domain in this article.

 Once you verify your property, you will get access to the console.
 Google will notify you and give you suggestions on how to improve your site.

 Install and configure Yoast SEO

 Yoast SEO is an awesome plugin that will help you optimize your website.
 It’s by far the most popular SEO plugin for WordPress.

-For basic configuration follow the wizard.
-The configuration depends on the type of your website (business, blog, etc.).
-Once configured, go to SEO > General > Features tab and make sure the XML Sitemaps is turned on.
+For a basic configuration, follow the wizard.
+The configuration settings depend on the type of website (business, blog, etc.).
+When done, go to SEO > General > Features tab and make sure the XML Sitemaps is turned on.

-Next, it’s very important to enter a unique meta title and description for each page/post you want visible in the search results.
+Next, enter a unique meta title and description with Yoast SEO for each page/post you want visible in the search results.